venushaamarathunga/venushaamarathunga/README.md

 # 👋 Hi, I'm Venusha Amarathunga

 ## 🧑‍💻 About Me
+## 🧑‍💻 About Me
 I am a **dedicated, passionate, and self-driven individual** with 4 years of experience in software development.
 I thrive on learning and collaboration, leveraging my strong foundation in software development to tackle new challenges and technologies with enthusiasm.
-I am currently exploring opportunities to enhance my expertise in [Spring Boot], [React.js], [TypeScript], [AWS], [Node.js], [Next.js], and [Flutter].
+I am currently exploring opportunities to enhance my expertise in [Spring Boot](), [React.js](https://reactjs.org/), [TypeScript](https://www.typescriptlang.org/), [AWS](https://aws.amazon.com/), [Node.js](https://nodejs.org/), [Next.js](https://nextjs.org/), and [Flutter](https://flutter.dev/).
 My aspiration is to contribute meaningfully to the tech world while continuing to refine and expand my skill set.

 ---